 Conditions are put in place in order to ensure that transfers not only lead to increased consumption, but also investment in health and education.
 Next to optimizing recipients’ behavior, conditionality may also increase the political acceptability of social transfers (Fiszbein 2009, Schüring 2012).
 Many governments and societies place significant policy weight on “co-responsibility” between the state and the individual and are concerned about the work disincentives that unconditional cash transfers may engender.

 The core design questions regarding conditionalities are whether the impacts of money transfer are enhanced by positive behavior change, or there a risk of excluding the neediest who fail to comply or cannot fully adhere to the rules?
 Supply-side considerations such as service availability are important factors determining the use of conditionalities.
+An important attention need to be given to concerns of possible side effects of conditionalities in terms of exclusion, or have unintended consequences on women, imposing an extra burden on them (Schurig 2012,Razavi, 2021, UN Women 2019).
+In order to be sensitive to rights and dignity the conditionalities have to be simple and synchronized with the requirements of human capital accumulation and service access routines.
+It also means communicating clearly the rights and responsibilities of the beneficiaries.
+Finally, it means ensuring accessible grievances, with prompt investigations and responses to resolve them (Lindert et al. 2020).

+There are soft conditionalities (without penalties, sometimes even premia for desired actions) vs hard conditionalities (which involve penalties).
 The theory of change for conditionalities or behavioral nudges has been discussed in the literature (see Fiszbein 2009, Ibarran et al 2017).
 Over 60 countries operate conditional cash transfers (CCTs).
 They aim to alleviate poverty by providing cash assistance to poor families and to reduce the inter-generational transmission of poverty by incentivizing investments in human capital.
 CCTs are more widespread in Latin America, but several European and Asian countries have made social assistance conditional over time, requiring for instance job seekers to increase their employability and modify their job-seeking strategies (World Bank 2018).
 CCTs are among the most evaluated social policy instruments, with solid evidence of impressive impacts on poverty, schooling, and health outcomes (as documented in Bastagli et al. 2018).

 Conditionalities may take many forms: enrolling children in school, achieving target level of attendance, passing tests, visiting clinics for health check-ups, following vaccination protocols, registering with public employment service; signing an integration/insertion contract or employment plan; engaging in job search activities; accepting job offers; participating in activation measures whether training, personal development or community service; having used all possible entitlements to other social security benefits; selling or making use of one’s own assets (e.g. selling or renting a property).
 In some countries, recipients, when directed, must participate in public works (Lindert et al, 2021).

-There are soft conditionalities (without penalties, sometimes even premia for desired actions) vs hard conditionalities (which involve penalties).
-An important attention need to be given to concerns of possible side effects of conditionalities in terms of exclusion, or have unintended consequences on women, imposing an extra burden on them (Schurig 2012,Razavi, 2021, UN Women 2019).
-In order to be sensitive to rights and dignity the conditionalities have to be simple and synchronized with the requirements of human capital accumulation and service access routines.
-It also means communicating clearly the rights and responsibilities of the beneficiaries.
-Finally, it means ensuring accessible grievances, with prompt investigations and responses to resolve them (Lindert et al. 2020).

 Most CCTs have explicit policies to avoid penalizing beneficiaries.
 For example, in Brazil, non-compliance is viewed as a potential “failure on behalf of the state or service or an extreme vulnerability on behalf of the beneficiary,” and the policy of not penalizing beneficiaries is consistent with the program’s non-punitive approach (Ibarran et al. 2017).
 While conducting an assessment of SA-CT it is therefore more important not to focus on formalities of monitoring and sanctions, but on what the program is doing to address the root causes of non-compliance.